-Our client’s Australian executive team had embarked on a strategy to broaden the application of business improvement throughout the organisation.
-As part of this activity, a program to balance and stabilise the mine to mill process was initiated.
+Our client’s Australian executive team had embarked on a strategy to broaden business improvement activity across the organisation.
+The program included a key initiative to stabilise the end-to-end mine to mill process.

-Through the application of Quick Change Over (QCO) methodology the inspection process was analysed with the support of two of four production crews.
-Several opportunities for improvement were identified, which once implemented and formalised into a standard process, resulted in a consistent inspection process being performed by all crews in a significantly reduced duration.
+The project team analysed the inspection process using the Quick Changeover (QCO) methodology with the support of the production crews.
+This activity identified several opportunities for improvement.
+These improvements were implemented and formalised into standard procedures resulting in a consistent inspection process that all crews could perform in a significantly reduced duration.

-- Several safety concerns were also eliminated through the development and standardisation of safer working practices
+- Several safety concerns eliminated through the standardisation of safer working practices